29986 - History of Technology and Architecture

 In addition, active participation in the development of classes and practices will be taken into account.

-Those students, who do not wish to carry out the continuous evaluation process, should take in the global evaluation a final written exam of the whole subject (theory and practices).
+Those students, who do not wish to carry out the continuous evaluation process, should take the final written exam of the whole subject (theory and practices).

 The weight of each of these activities in the final summative evaluation is shown in the following table: